vettorefburana/Cluster-analysis-for-finance/README.md

 # Cluster analysis for building diversified portfolios

-Using different partitional and hierarchical clustering algorithms, the returns of approximately 200 randomly selected stocks are divided into clusters based on return correlation.
+The returns of approximately 200 randomly selected stocks are divided into clusters based on return correlation, using the following partitional and hierarchical clustering algorithms:

+* K-means
+* Bounded K-means
+* Hierarchical risk parity

 The goodness of each clustering algorithm is evaluated on the basis of the infra- and intra-cluster correlation.